Inside SDCC: Part 1 – Mastering the New Z80 ABI

 - For 8-bit arguments, only the low byte of the 16-bit register is used (

-). - Additional arguments are passed right to left on the stack.
+A,L). - Additional arguments are passed right to left on the stack.

 - Structs and pointers follow the same rules based on size.